MangosExtras/MangosZero_Localised/README.md

 * Taiwanese
 * Russian

-Plus the following, even though the client does not natively support it (See Using the Translated Locale on a different language client than the Locale below):
+Plus the following, even though the client does not natively support it (See "Using the Translated Locale on a different language client than the Locale" below):
 * Italian

 ### How to use it